-- Multi-therapeutic pipeline with emphasis on neurodegeneration inside and outside of - Our lead inhibitor of the Abelson Tyrosine Kinase (c-Abl), IkT-148009, halts and reverses functional loss in animal models that recreate progressive human disease - Six clinical programs in 2022 across two assets in Parkinson's disease, Multiple Systems Atrophy (orphan indication, orphan designation not sought) and Chronic Myelogenous Leukemia (orphan indication, orphan designation granted). - Phase 2 programs anticipated to begin early 2Q22 in neurodegeneration, readouts anticipated within 12 months. - Multiple patent families for lead compound with expiration of 2036 and beyond - \$20.8 million in grants and contracts from NIH, DoD, the Michael J. Fox Foundation and the Georgia Research Alliance, all peer-reviewed - \$63 million gross proceeds in investor capital in 2021 - Highly experienced and respected management team, consultants, Board of Directors and nearly all KOLs in the field on Scientific Advisory Board
+- PD is more than just a disease of the brain.
+GI manifestation in many patients occurs at an early stage, suggesting that evaluation of GI and brain function could be essential to identifying truly disease-modifying treatments - Utilization of slowly progressive, a-synuclein dependent animal models that reproduce the rate of disease progression relative to lifespan of the human disease have been key to properly identifying potential disease-modifying therapeutics. - Our lead asset is an inhibitor of the Abelson Tyrosine Kinase (c-Abl).
+IkT-148009, halts and reverses functional loss; discovered using slowly progressive animal models. - Six clinical programs in 2022 across two assets in Parkinson's disease, Multiple Systems Atrophy (orphan indication, orphan designation not sought) and Chronic Myelogenous Leukemia (orphan indication, orphan designation granted). - Phase 2 programs anticipated to begin early 2Q22 in neurodegeneration, readouts anticipated within 12 months. - Multiple patent families for lead compound with expiration of 2036 and beyond - \$20.8 million in grants and contracts from NIH, DoD, the Michael J. Fox Foundation and the Georgia Research Alliance, all peer-reviewed; \$63 million gross proceeds in investor capital in 2021 - Highly experienced and respected management team, consultants, Board of Directors and nearly all KOLs in the field on Scientific Advisory Board